First quarter GDP unchanged at robust 6.4% annual rate

 But passage of nearly $3 trillion in extra government support in December and March, as well as wide-spread introduction of vaccines, has allowed thousands of businesses to reopen and millions of people to go back to work.

-Thursday's report was the government second of three looks at GDP performance in the first quarter.
+Thursday's report was the government's second of three looks at GDP performance in the first quarter.

 It showed that consumer spending grew at a sizzling annual rate of 11.3%, even better than the 10.7% estimate made a month ago.
 Business investment spending was also up and residential construction, which has been a standout performer over the past two years, grew at 12.7% annual rate, better than the 10.8% gain first estimated